interagent/committee/README.md

 Important changes are also described below.

 ### Upgrading from Committee 4.* to 5.*

 Committee 5.* has few breaking changes so we recommend upgrading to the latest release on 4.* and fixing any deprecation errors you see before upgrading.
 (Now we doesn't release 5.* yet)

 - change `parse_response_by_content_type`'s default value from `false` to `true`.

+#### Future Updates (5.*~)
+OpenAPI3 Schema Users: Newly-added `strict_reference_validation` option defaults to `false` if not set.
+From a later major version of Committee, we want to change it to `true` (or remove the option entirely and force `true` to be passed to the OpenAPI3 parser (see: https://github.com/interagent/committee/issues/343).

+To remove deprecation warnings, pass `strict_reference_validation: true` as an option when loading the middleware (because this is about schema parsing/initialization, the setting is valid for both request and response validation).

 ### Setting schemas in middleware